Planck 2015 results. XXI. The integrated Sachs-Wolfe effect: Data sets

-These are the photometrically-selected galaxies from the SDSS-DR8 catalogue, which covers a total sky area of $14{,}555\,{\rm deg}^2$ \citep{Aihara2011}.
+These are the photometrically selected galaxies from the SDSS-DR8 catalogue, which covers a total sky area of $14\,555\,{\rm deg}^2$ \citep{Aihara2011}.
 The total number of objects labelled as galaxies in this data release is 208 million.
-But for correcting extinction and restricting redshift ranges, our final sample consists of about 42 million, with redshifts distributed around a median value of $\approx 0.35$.
+However, for correcting extinction and restricting redshift ranges, our final sample consists of about 42 million, with redshifts distributed around a median value of $\approx 0.35$.
 We use the analytical function \begin{linenomath*}

-\end{linenomath*} with parameters $m=1.5$, $\beta=2.3$ and $z_0=0.34$ for the number density distribution, and the constant galaxy bias $b=1.2$ by fitting the $\Lambda$CDM prediction to the observed auto-correlation function of the galaxies.
-As for the LOWZ/CMASS LRG samples, this galaxy sample was also corrected for systematics following the approach of \citet{Hernandez2013b}.
+\end{linenomath*} with parameters $m=1.5$, $\beta=2.3$, and $z_0=0.34$, for the number density distribution, and the constant galaxy bias $b=1.2$ by fitting the $\Lambda$CDM prediction to the observed auto-correlation function of the galaxies.
+As for the LOWZ/CMASS LRG samples, this galaxy sample was also corrected for systematics following the approach of \citet{Hernandez2014}.

-\subsubsection{The {\it Wide-Field Infrared Survey Explorer} extragalactic catalogues}
+\subsubsection{The \textit{Wide-Field Infrared Survey Explorer} extragalactic catalogues}

-We next describe the use of the extragalactic sources detected by the {\it Wide-Field Infrared Survey Explorer}, \citep[\wise, see ][]{Wright2010} in our ISW studies.
-The \wise\ survey scanned the full sky at 3.4, 4.6, 12 and 22\,$\mu$m (which constitute bands W1 to W4).
-These observations provide a deeper view of the infrared sky than previous surveys like 2MASS or IRAS, and provide an extensive extragalactic catalogue of more than 500 million sources \citep[see][]{Wright2010}.
+We next describe the use of the extragalactic sources detected by the textit{Wide-Field Infrared Survey Explorer} \citep[\wise, see ][]{Wright2010} in our ISW studies. \wise\ scanned the full sky at 3.4, 4.6, 12 and 22\,$\mu$m (which constitute bands W1 to W4).
+These observations give a deeper view of the infrared sky than previous surveys like 2MASS or IRAS, and provide an extensive extragalactic catalogue of more than 500 million sources \citep[see][]{Wright2010}.
 The four W1 to W4 bands are sensitive to either UV radiation reproduced by dust grains in star forming galaxies or to infrared emission from stars, either in our Galaxy or in extragalactic sources.
-The W1 band turns out to be the deepest, sampling the deep universe by detecting massive galaxies up to $z \approx 1$ and with a median redshift of $0.3$ \citep[][]{Yan2013}
+The W1 band turns out to be the deepest, sampling the deep Universe by detecting massive galaxies up to $z \approx 1$ and with a median redshift of $0.3$ \citep[][]{Yan2013}